blockchain-certificates/cert-issuer/docs/docker.md

 2. Make sure you have enough BTC in your issuing address.

     a.
-If you're using bitcoind in regtest mode, you need to print some money first.
-This should give you 50 (fake) BTC
+You're using bitcoind in regtest mode, so you can print money.
+This should give you 50 (fake) BTC:

     ```
     bitcoin-cli generate 101